-Grievance against the Local Authority
+4.3 Grievances against the Local Authority

-If the grievance is against the Local Authority the member of staff should write to the Director of Children Services, using the pro-forma at Appendix 3, within 10 working days.
-Outline clearly the reason(s) for his/her grievance with details of any events/actions (including dates, times and any witnesses), that triggered the complaint and how he/she would like it resolved.
-If the grievance or desired outcome is unclear, the employee may be asked to clarify his/her grievance before any meeting takes place.
-A copy of the proforma must be sent to Human Resources.

-The grievance will be heard by a panel of nominated senior Local Authority Officers whose members would have no previous knowledge of the case (substituting the panel of Governors) in accordance with paragraphs (b) and (c) above.
+- i) If the grievance is against the Local Authority the employee should write to the Commissioning Director Education, using the pro-forma at Appendix 2, within 10 working days (excluding schools closure periods).
+Clearly outlining the reason(s) for their grievance with details of any events/actions (including dates, times and any witnesses), that triggered the complaint and how they would like it resolved.
+If the grievance or desired outcome is unclear, the employee may be asked to clarify their grievance before any meeting takes place.
+A copy of the pro-forma must be sent to the Schools HR Advisory Service. - ii) The grievance will be heard by a panel of nominated senior Local Authority Officers whose members have no previous knowledge of the case (substituting the panel of Governors) in accordance with paragraphs 4.1iv) and 4.1v) above.